CogentRedTester/mpv-file-browser/addons/addons.md

 #### `fb.sort(list: list_table): list_table`

 Iterates through the given list and sorts the items using file-browser's sorting algorithm.
-Returns the list but does not create a copy, the `list` table is sorted in-place.
+Returns the list but does not create a copy; the `list` table is sorted in-place.

 #### `fb.valid_file(name: string): boolean`